CEATEC Exhibition Manual Site

 1. Floor construction work

-3. To prevent truss beams falling, strike four or more anchor bolts in one location when securing them to the floor.
+3. To prevent the collapse of trusses and other structural pillars, please use at least four anchor bolts per pillar when securing them to the floor.

 5-12.
 Fire Prevention Regulations